Benchmarking will clarify where you are positioned compared to others and help you to make timely operational and strategic decisions.

 If you have been making cash losses and your debt has increased, you may think your Break Even Milk Price BEMP is too high and may be considering a change in approach.
 BEMP is an essential business indicator of success which highlights the ability of your business to cope with volatile milk prices.

 Use the break-even milk price calculator to work out your own breakeven milk price and see where you sit against other farms.
 If it’s not where you want it to be, refer to the popup boxes for some ideas on what to do.

-Measuring core farming business profit before interest tax and capital expenditure is important as it indicates the performance of the farms ‘engine room’ and is closely correlated to equity growth.
+Measuring core farm business profit before interest tax and capital expenditure is important as it indicates the performance of the farm's ‘engine room’ and is closely correlated to equity growth.
 Find out about the key profitability KPIs.

 Dairy operating profit

 Operating profit is the primary KPI used to determine profitability in the dairy industry.
 This is a measure of farm profitability used for benchmarking comparison between dairy farms and measures the profit before interest tax and capital expenditure (similar to EBIT).
 Dairy operating profit can be split into operating profit per hectare and per kgMS.

 How operating profit is derived from the cash side of the business

 - Operating profit margin percent - represents the gap between expenses and revenue and is a measure of efficiency and shows how well the business can cope with volatility of income and costs.

 - Operating expenses/kgMS - is a component of operating profit but useful to look at on its own.
 In a commodity business, it is important that Operating expenses/kgMS do not keep rising over time or the business may become uncompetitive.